20apr2005 to This Very Daggone Minute

 You can pretend to be serious; you can't pretend to be witty. -- Sacha Guitry

-29nov2005 -- Today some Ohio hacks performed the 999th execution in the U.S. since the moratorium was lifted in 1977.
+29nov2005 -- Today Ohio performed the 999th execution in the U.S. since the moratorium was lifted in 1977.
 I think we should all pull together and make the 1000th execution very, very special.
 I think you know who I mean.
 If you don't, sorry, I think it's illegal to actually spell it out for you.

 27nov2005 -- On this date in 1994:

-BANKGKOK, Thailand (AP)—A Texas evangelist who fled rioters in Cambodia denied he had promised to perform faith-healing miracles there. . . .
+BANKGKOK, Thailand (AP)A Texas evangelist who fled rioters in Cambodia denied he had promised to perform faith-healing miracles there. . . .
 Angry Cambodians rioted Friday outside the Phnom Penh hotel where the Rev. Mike Evans was staying, accusing him of swindling thousands of ill and disabled people who had traveled great distances to see him. . . .
 People in the crowd said they wanted compensation after Evans failed to perform faith healing.
 Extensive radio and TV advertising for his visit promised that "blind eyes will open, the paralyzed will walk."

 "Nothing has happened to us . . . our people sold their housing materials and cattle for their trip to Phnom Penh," said Men Soryan, 20.